adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/QUICKSTART.md

 - The workflow builds a zip with dependencies under .python_packages, publishes it as an artifact, and deploys it to your Function App

 5) Validate
-- Tail logs:
+- Tail logs (choose one):
-  az functionapp log tail -g "$RG" -n "$APP"
+  az webapp log tail -g "$RG" -n "$APP"
+  # or (Functions Core Tools)
+  func azure functionapp logstream "$APP" --resource-group "$RG"
 - You should see partition start/close messages, batch flush logs, and OCI send results
+- A "Config summary" line will echo the hubs, consumer group, and masked endpoint/stream OCID to confirm settings from provisioning are applied.
+- Note: logstream is not supported on Linux Consumption.
+Use a premium plan (EP1) via provision_azure_to_oci.sh or open Application Insights Live Metrics in the portal.
+- If you see a warning about Stream Pool OCIDs, update StreamOcid to the Stream OCID (ocid1.stream...) instead of the Stream Pool (ocid1.streampool...).
 - Verify messages arrive in your OCI Streaming stream

 Notes and troubleshooting